-- Support the school in maintaining high standards of behavior and monitoring the effectiveness of the Behavior Policy by following the student management system. - Model positive behavior - Plan and prepare well structured, stimulating lessons that provide opportunities for students to learn to the best of their ability by setting suitable learning challenges, removing barriers to learning, accepting diversity, and being fully inclusive/fully aware of specific needs. - Create a purposeful learning environment and set positive expectations for all students using essential agreements. - Produce optimized seating plans for all classes that consider individual Student needs and support behavior management. - Use Kickboard to monitor positive and negative behaviors
+- Support the school in maintaining high standards of behavior and monitoring the effectiveness of the Behavior Policy by following the student management system. - Model positive behavior. - Plan and prepare well structured, stimulating lessons that provide opportunities for students to learn to the best of their ability by setting suitable learning challenges, removing barriers to learning, accepting diversity, and being fully inclusive. - Create a purposeful learning environment and set positive expectations for all students using essential agreements. - Produce optimized seating plans for all classes that consider individual student needs and support behavior management. - Use Kickboard to monitor positive and negative behaviors.